The mirror conjecture for minuscule flag varieties: Introduction

-This candidate mirror Landau--Ginzburg model is a partial compactification of the Hori-Vafa mirror which is a Laurent polynomial obtained by degeneration of $G/P$ to a toric variety, see~\cite{mirror-symmetry:Clay,Pech-Rietsch-Williams:LG-quadrics,Pech-Rietsch:LG-Lagrangian-Grassmannians}.
+Earlier mirror Landau--Ginzburg models for various partial flag varieties~\cite{Givental:mirror,BCKS:acta,Eguchi-Hori-Xiong} were Laurent polynomial superpotentials defined on an algebraic torus.
+These Landau--Ginzburg models arose from toric degenerations of $G^\vee/P^\vee$.
+In contrast, Rietsch's candidate mirror Landau--Ginzburg model is defined on a partial compactification of a torus, and is intrinsically related to the group geometry of $G/P$ (and not to any toric degeneration); see~\cite{Pech-Rietsch-Williams:LG-quadrics,Pech-Rietsch:LG-Lagrangian-Grassmannians}.
 In the literature this distinction also appears in the form of ``strong mirror'' versus ``weak mirror''.

 Stated informally our main goal in this paper is to show: